sunpy/sunpy/docs/tutorial/maps.rst

 When plotting images, we often want to highlight certain features or overlay certain data points.
 There are several methods attached to Map that make this task easy.
-For example, we can draw contours corresponding to particularly percentages of our data..
+For example, we can draw contours around the brightest 0.5% percent of pixels in the image:

 .. plot::
     :include-source: